Brian3647/linku-sona/README.md

 Do note that string literals (like in `<Word>.book`) have all been converted to enums (`Book` in this case) for better type safety, but you can get the original string with `to_string()`.

+If something's wrong or missing, please open an issue or a pull request.